 I’m a research/software engineer in the Bay Area wishing to do good.
 I’m interested in the long term future of the world, and am afraid of advanced technology causing long term harms to humans, especially extinction.
 I currently think most about artificial intelligence, which seems somewhat likely to be transformative in my lifetime.

 In my free time, I like to:

-- Appreciate things humanity has produced, e.g. reading, playing games, doing puzzles, watching shows, listening to music.
+- Appreciate things humanity has produced, e.g. reading, playing games, doing puzzles, watching shows, listening to music, learning about past discoveries.
 Here are some of my favorite things.

 - Spend time with my family and friends.

 - I was born in San Diego, where I grew up (except a stint in the Bay Area years 2 through 9).
-I spent much of my time on games and the internet.
-My main accomplishment in life was getting into college.
+Most of my fond memories are of playing games; My main accomplishment in life was getting into college.

 - With little knowledge about engineering, I moved to San Francisco to be the second employee at the startup Terminal.com, which provided programming environments in the browser.
 I left after nearly 4 years; the company was later acquired by Udacity.

 - I then spent a bit under 2 years at Google working on deep learning for user personalization.
 My team was partially responsible for Google creepily understanding you based on your past history of Google product usage.
 I did a mix of infrastructure and research.